 The best call was a guy reporting a 311 (naked person) in the wharf who kept going on and on about how unattractive the naked person was.
 I mean he really went on about it.
 Couldn’t be bothered so much that he was naked but that he was unattractive and naked. lol At least he was honest about it.

 The project I’m assigned to is still ongoing.
 What was supposed to be roughly 6 months has turned into a year, or it will have by the time the assignment is over.
 I don’t mind but many of the delays, most unnecessary politics, have sucked some of the fun out of it for me.
 I still get to influence how it will function and look and as a user that will be the biggest benefit.
 I could go on and on over the drama but it’s not worth it.
-In the end, it’s gone from being exciting and fun to just a paycheck.1 lol I don’t think I’d be cut out for civil service in the higher echelons.
+In the end, it’s gone from being exciting and fun to just a paycheck.
+Ok, the geek in me still likes it but the zeal is gone. lol I don’t think I’d be cut out for civil service in the higher echelons.
 I’d get too disenfranchised I think.

 Speaking of, more and more of my coworkers, as they discover the breadth of work I’ve created, are saying I’m in the wrong position or I should try to wrangle another job out of this.
 I am really appreciative that they recognize not only the level of skill but also the amount of work I’ve put into this thing.
 That said, I really enjoy my job.
 Primarily because it matters in a very real way.
 My actions have direct consequences on people’s lives and I value that.
 While it is true I don’t use all of my available skills, I use plenty and I’m content in that.
 And it is projects like this that give me a chance to show off my less used abilities.
 I guess in the end I would consider other options if they were available but it would have to be pretty good for me to jump ship, so to speak.